RCHG/rchg.github.io/pages/research_overview.md

 Currently I am working on [research projects](https://www.met.reading.ac.uk/userpages/vr912734.php) related with estimation of radiative forcing of greenhouse gases and their role in global warming, [for example](http://environmentalresearchweb.org/cws/article/news/67032
 ) in the [recent slowdown](https://www.smurphs.leeds.ac.uk/new-publication-the-contribution-of-greenhouse-gases-to-the-recent-slowdown-in-global-mean-temperature-trends/).
 The main project is the [SMURPHS project](https://www.smurphs.leeds.ac.uk/) in which several universities of United Kingdom are collaborating.
 Other projects in which I participate are CAMS and SPARC iniciative.

+#### Publications and Technical Reports

+**Radiative Forcing and Climate Change**

+- *The contribution of greenhouse gases to the recent slowdown in global-mean temperature trends*, **R Checa-Garcia**, KP Shine, MI Hegglin, 'Environmental Research Letters' 11 (9), 094018

 #### Research Assistant at Leibniz-Gemeinschaft